 Rest the jaw

 A jaw that is inflamed from PsA may be less painful when a person gives it time to rest.
-Some ways to rest the jaw include:

 - avoiding chewing gum